Skip to main content

 The right shopping centre promotion ideas do three things simultaneously: they give people a reason to visit, a reason to spend, and a reason to come back.
 That combination is harder to achieve than it sounds.
 A promotion that drives footfall but not spend helps the car park numbers without improving tenant performance.
 One that rewards spend but not frequency misses the loyalty dimension that underpins long-term destination appeal.

 Ireland has historically had one of the highest concentrations of shopping centre space per capita in Europe.
 A 2012 survey by Jones Lang LaSalle found Ireland had close to 500 square metres of shopping centre space per 1,000 people, more than double the European average at the time.
 That density has not decreased significantly, which means the competition for shopper attention remains intense.
-Shopping centre managers and marketing directors need promotional tools that genuinely move the needle.
+Shopping centre managers and marketing directors need promotional tools that deliver a measurable lift in footfall and spend, not just activity for its own sake.

 This article covers the most effective shopping centre promotion ideas currently in use, with a particular focus on mechanics that work in the Irish market and what it takes to implement them well.